Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Does American Express rental car insurance cover international rentals?

-The American Express Platinum card provides secondary rental car coverage internationally, but it specifically excludes several countries including Australia, Ireland, Italy, Israel, Jamaica, and New Zealand.
-For primary international coverage, AmEx offers an optional Premium Car Rental Protection upgrade for under $25 per rental, covering up to 42 days and vehicles valued up to $75,000–$100,000.
-Always review your specific card's benefits guide before traveling internationally, as exclusions vary by card version, country, and vehicle type.
+The American Express Platinum card provides secondary rental car coverage in many international destinations, but it specifically excludes several countries.
+For enhanced coverage, AmEx offers an optional Premium Car Rental Protection upgrade for approximately $12.25–$24.95 per rental, covering vehicles up to $75,000 for up to 30 days.
+Always review your specific card's benefits guide before traveling internationally, as country exclusions vary — and consider our guide on car insurance for international travel for complete destination-by-destination guidance.

 Compare Car Insurance Rates in Ohio